Success StoriesInsights on the value of our consultant engagements.

 Clarity enabled BJ’s to get employees up to speed with a SAP enterprise reporting project, support employee involvement, and promote new thinking.

-Quest Diagnostics (Quest) is the world’s leading provider of diagnostic testing, information, and services that range from routine blood tests to complex, gene-based and molecular testing.
 Clarity’s consultant helped Quest’s internal team turn raw content and learning objectives into a one-day training program that was challenging and fun.

 The sixth largest wireless telecommunications network in the United States needed to change two of its billing systems because of a change in Federal Communications Commission (FCC) regulations.